Learn · Read

 Stress LevelHighNormal career effort

-The point isn't that you should grind yourself into the ground with side hustles.
-The point is that almost any productive use of 500 hours — including rest and recovery that makes you better at your job — is likely to outperform spending that time staring at EUR/USD charts.
+This isn't about grinding yourself into the ground.
+Almost any productive use of 500 hours — including the rest that makes you better at your job — beats staring at EUR/USD charts.

 Earn more.
 Invest the difference in VEQT.
 That's the real cheat code.

 Forex trading isn't just risky — it's a mathematically unfavorable game for retail participants that costs you time, money, and emotional energy.
-The opportunity cost goes beyond missed VEQT returns — it's the career growth, the skills, and the compounding income you sacrificed to watch candles flicker on a screen.
+The opportunity cost goes beyond missed VEQT returns: it's the career growth, the skills, and the compounding income you sacrifice to watch candles flicker on a screen.

-The appeal of forex is the appeal of getting rich fast.
-The reality is that getting rich slowly — through growing your income and investing it in VEQT — is the only approach that consistently works.
+Getting rich slowly — by growing your income and investing it in VEQT — is the only approach that reliably works.

-If you're ready to start, check out our Getting Started with VEQT guide — it takes about 5 minutes to read and 30 minutes to act on.
-And if you're curious about other common traps that sound appealing but underperform index investing, see our breakdown of covered calls and the dividend trap or why passive investing gives you a behavioral edge.
+If you're ready to start, our Getting Started with VEQT guide takes about 5 minutes to read and 30 minutes to act on.
+And if you're curious about other traps that sound appealing but underperform index investing, see covered calls and the dividend trap or why passive investing gives you a behavioral edge.

 This article is for informational purposes only and is not financial advice.
 Consider your personal situation and consult a financial advisor if needed.